muratk5n/thirdwave/en/README.md

 ---

 It's an ambargo right, not a *blockade*, on Cuba.
-They can still buy whatever they want from Brasil, Spain, whereever.
+They can still buy whatever they want from Brasil, Spain, etc.

 ---